Click here to return to the Sausalito Weddings Menu

 Each Sausalito park in this section is adjacent to San Francisco Bay.

-Municipal Fishing Pier (Bridgeway Promenade) This is a “Once and Future Park” that was used generations ago but then fell into disrepair.
+Municipal Fishing Pier (Bridgeway Promenade) This is a “Once and Future Park” that was used generations ago but then fell into disrepair, so it’s just a ruin jutting out into the Bay adjacent to The Trident restaurant.
 Plans to rebuild it with special Federal aid money have proven to be controversial and remain under discussion.

-Shoreline Park (Marinship) — Adjacent to the larger Marinship Park, this is a tiny gem with a broad lawn next to a marsh and a marina, very popular with dog owners.
+Shoreline Park (Marinship) — Just north of the larger Marinship Park, this is a tiny gem with a broad lawn next to a marsh and a marina, very popular with dog owners.

 Swede’s Beach (Old Town) — A small secluded beach in southern Sausalito, adjacent to the sewage pumping plant.